GoUpNumber/gun.fun/src/wallet/balance.md

 Get the balance of your wallet.

+> 💡 Ah my brethren, these are the numbers you must make go up.

+## Synopsis

 ```
 gun balance
 ```

- But often you want to sync first.
+But often you want to sync first

 ```
 gun -s balance
 ```

-The output has the following fields:
+## Description

+These are the meanings of the numbers:

 - **confirmed**: coins that are owned by this wallet and confirmed in the chain (but not **in-use**).
 - **unconfirmed**: coins that have been sent to your wallet but haven't been confirmed (and not **in-use**).